Health

 1. Don’t Blame Yourself

 In the movie What to Expect When You’re Expecting, Jennifer Lopez’s character is infertile.
 At one point she breaks down, telling her husband, “I’m the one who can’t do the one thing a woman is supposed to be able to do.”
 It’s hard to love yourself when you feel broken and incompetent.
-But remind yourself that infertility is mostly outside of your control.
+But remind yourself that infertility is mostly outside your control.
 You didn’t cause it and it’s not your fault, so don’t blame yourself!

 2. Communicate with Your Husband

 Get out of your head and be open and vulnerable with your spouse.
-Infertility can make you feel alone and isolated because you can feel like it primarily affects you – it’s your body after all.
+Infertility can make you feel alone and isolated because you can feel like it primarily affects you – it’s your body, after all.
 It’s important to tell your spouse what you’re thinking and feeling, what you’re hoping for and scared about.
 Let him hold you and suffer with you.
 Remember, your spouse is affected by the couple’s infertility too.
 Ask him to share about his side of this struggle.
 Support each other through this.

 3. Have Patience